-While pain is probably one of the first things that pop into your mind when you think of getting a tattoo there are a few other important things to consider once you have decided to get that cool design you’ve had in your head for a long time.
+While pain is probably one of the first things that pop into your mind when you think of getting a tattoo there are a few other important things to consider once you have decided to get your tattoo,

-Adequate aftercare is crucial when it comes to ensuring that your skin heals well and the piece of art imprinted on it remains to look beautiful as you imagined it.
+Adequate aftercare is crucial for ensuring that your skin heals well and the piece of art imprinted on it remains to look beautiful as you imagined it.

-In this article, you will learn a few things you should know about how to take care of your skin after getting a tattoo.
+In this article, I’m sharing with you 4 ways you can take care of your skin after getting a tattoo.
+These are: